Related Companies

-Related Companies, L.P. is an American real estate firm with headquarters in New York City, and with offices around the country including in West Palm Beach, Chicago, Boston, Los Angeles, San Francisco, as well as in London.
+Related Companies, L.P., is an American real estate firm with headquarters in New York City, and with offices around the country including in Chicago, Boston, Los Angeles, San Francisco, as well as in London.
 Related developed the Hudson Yards Redevelopment Project, which comprises 28 acre in Manhattan's Chelsea and Hell's Kitchen neighborhoods.
 Related is also the largest private owner of affordable housing in the United States.

-The company's real estate assets, valued at over $60 billion, is made up of mixed-use, residential, retail, office, hospitality in what the company calls "premier high-barrier-to-entry markets."
+The company's real estate assets, valued at over $70 billion, is made up of mixed-use, residential, retail, office, hospitality in what the company calls "premier high-barrier-to-entry markets."

 Related has developed mixed-use projects such as Deutsche Bank Center, the Grand LA, and CityPlace.